 The coats of arms of Pius VI disappeared from the streets of Rome during the French occupation.
-Palazzo Braschi, the large palace built near Piazza Navona by the brother-in-law of the pope was confiscated and the coat of arms of Pius VI was taken away and the same occurred to a gigantic coat of arms in Ospedale di S. Spirito.
+Palazzo Braschi, a large palace built by the nephew of the Pope was confiscated and the coat of arms of Pius VI was taken away and the same occurred to a gigantic coat of arms in Ospedale di S. Spirito.
 These coats of arms were not destroyed and they were put back in place after 1815.
-Another large coat of arms of Pius VI is still visible near Porta del Popolo.
-Pius VI marked with his coat of arms the late Renaissance ceiling of S. Giovanni in Laterano.
 Pius VI erected three obelisks: in Piazza del Quirinale, in Piazza di Montecitorio and in front of SS.
-TrinitÓ dei Monti.
+Trinità dei Monti.
 The obelisk in Piazza di Montecitorio is topped by a globe with a relief showing the wind blowing on the lilies.

-S. Pietro: coats of arms at the entrance to the tomb of St. Peter (left) and mosaic in one of the altars (right)
+S. Pietro: (left) coats of arms at the entrance to the tomb of St. Peter; (right) detail of an altar

 Pius VI in addition to the new sacristy, made some other improvements to S. Pietro.
-His coats of arms are on one of the entrances to the basilica and at the entrance to the tomb of St Peter's.
-His heraldic symbols decorate also several altars.
+His coats of arms are at the entrance to the tomb of St. Peter.
+His heraldic symbols can be seen in the clocks of the façade and also in several altars.

-The relatively low number of coats of arms of Pius VI in the streets of Rome is compensated by the enormous amount of his coats of arms which decorate Museo Pio-Clementino in the Vatican Palace.
+The relatively low number of coats of arms of Pius VI in the streets of Rome is compensated by the enormous amount of his coats of arms which decorate Museo Pio-Clementino.
 Pius VI assisted his predecessor Clement XIV in the development of a museum for the papal collections of ancient statues.
 Once Pope he largely increased the initial design of the museum, which is now named after him and his predecessor.
-Museo Pio-Clementino includes the Octagonal Courtyard of Belvedere with the famous statues of Apollo, Laocoon and Hermes.
-The coats of arms follow the pattern designed by Bernini and Borromini.
+The coats of arms follow the pattern designed by Gian Lorenzo Bernini.
 The change from Baroque and Neoclassicism is more evident in the decoration and in the paintings.
 The theme of the wind blowing on the lilies is used to decorate staircases, gates (see the background of this page), ceilings and walls.